Abdal, Nebraska

 Abdal is an extinct town in Nuckolls County, in the U.S. state of Nebraska.

 A post office was established at Abdal in 1893, and remained in operation until 1902.
 The name Abdal is derived from Arabic.

+History

+A post office was established at Abdal on July 19, 1893, and discontinued on April 1, 1902.
+The community was located on the Missouri Pacific Railroad.